nickbabkin/aws-ecr-scans-automation/README.md

 1. Change REGION variable according to your AWS region
 2. Run scripts:

-	- enable-scanonpush-for-all.sh - to enable ScanOnPush setting for all ECR repositories in a respective region
+	- `enable-scanonpush-for-all.sh` - to enable ScanOnPush setting for all ECR repositories in a respective region
-	- launch-ondemand-scan-for-all.sh - to run scan on demand for latest uploaded images in all ECR repositories
+	- `launch-ondemand-scan-for-all.sh` - to run scan on demand for latest uploaded images in all ECR repositories
-	- retrieve-results.sh - to retrieve image scan results for latest uploaded images in all ECR repositories and put then in result.json file
+	- `retrieve-results.sh` - to retrieve image scan results for latest uploaded images in all ECR repositories and put then in result.json file
+3. Download Elasticsearch and Kibana from elastic.co.
+You will need version 7 or above.
+4. Install filebeat and use example config section from `filebeat-sample-config.yml` to get logs shipped to ElasticSearch.
+5. You will need an ElasticSearch ingest pipeline to convert UNIX timestamp in `scanCompletedAt` and `vulnDBUpdatedAt` fields to human-readable format.
+Use ingest-pipeline file for reference.